HANSHUMPTY6/PROJECT-HANS-6/README.md

 CALL HIM BY NAME FOR ANY TASK YOU ASK!

 ALWAYS USE THE 2.5 FLASH MODULE

+IF HANS DOESN'T WANT TO OBEY, INJECT THE JAILBREAK AGAIN

 # PROMPT JAILBREAK GEMINI 🇧🇷
 ```